Attack on Forest City: Attack

-At 3:00 am on September 4, 200–250 warriors were seen advancing on the town.
-Seeing the settlers here were prepared, the Dakota resorted to setting fire to at least six homes and one barn.
+Around 3:00 am on September 4, 200 warriors were seen advancing on the town.
+Seeing the settlers were prepared, the Dakota resorted to setting fire to at least six homes and one barn.
 The warriors then took livestock and horses as some began to leave the field with their newfound plunder.
-The defenders in the stockade fired at the enemy, killing around two-three men; only one defender was injured.
+The defenders in the stockade fired at the enemy, killing at least three men; only one defender was injured.
 At 5:00 am the warriors split off in three groups and left toward Hutchinson.

 Aftermath

-With the attacks on Forest City (and later Hutchinson) over, Little Crow's incursion had lost momentum.
+With the attack on Forest City (and later Hutchinson) over, Little Crow's incursion had lost momentum.
 His bands carried off the livestock and spoils taken that day back to the southwestern part of the state.
 On September 23, he would be defeated by Col. Henry Hastings Sibley at the Battle of Wood Lake in modern day Yellow Medicine County, Minnesota.
 Whitcomb took credit for leading the defense of Forest City and the stockade continued to serve as a refuge for fleeing settlers for the remainder of the war.
 On September 15, Captain Petit's Company B of the 8th Minnesota Infantry Regiment arrived to defend the vicinity.